Tag: Relationship Advice

 Why Are Most Men Blindsided By Their Failing Marriage?

-By our 40s, the sheer amount of effort we’ve poured into our business or career starts to show.
+By your 40s, the sheer amount of effort you’ve poured into your business or career starts to show.

 The early days of marriage when pennies were pinched have faded and basic life expenses are no longer a stress.

-We hoped that years of hard work and sacrifice would pay off, allowing us to enjoy a fulfilling life with our wife for the long term
+You hoped that years of hard work and sacrifice would pay off, allowing you to enjoy a fulfilling life with your wife for the long term

-But now that we stand at the best point in life to begin this epic chapter, why doesn’t she doesn’t seem interested or engaged?
+But now that you stand at the best point in life to begin this epic chapter, why doesn’t she doesn’t seem interested or engaged?

-All too common, our years of labor have taken a toll on the marriage and a distance has grown with her.
+All too common, your years of labor have taken a toll on the marriage, and a distance has grown with her.

-It can feel like she has a separate life, one filled with routines and friends we know nothing about.
+It can feel like she has a separate life, one filled with routines and friends you know nothing about.

 The story below tells how a man named David found himself in this exact situation and what he did to turn it around.